Hiring now for three tenure-track faculty positions in the UW Department of Environmental & Occupational Health Sciences

-The department is home to numerous training grants and research centers supported by the National Institutes of Health and the National Institute for Occupational Safety and Health.
-This includes an NIEHS Core Center (the Interdisciplinary Exposure, Disease, Genomics, and Environment Center, with a strong focus on functional genomics and molecular approaches), the UW Superfund Research Program and the Northwest Center for Occupational Health and Safety.
+DEOHS is home to numerous training grants and research centers supported by the National Institutes of Health and the National Institute for Occupational Safety and Health.
+This includes an NIEHS Core Center (the Interdisciplinary Exposure, Disease, Genomics, and Environment Center; the EPA-funded UW Center for Environmental Health Equity; the Northwest Center for Occupational Health and Safety (a NIOSH Education and Research Center); the Pacific Northwest Agricultural Safety and Health Center (a National Institute for Occupational Safety and Health Centers for Agricultural Safety and Health); the Center for Disaster Resilient Communities; the Center for Health and the Global Environment; the Biostatistics, Epidemiologic and Bioinformatic Training in Environmental Health (BEBTEH) training grant; and the Environmental Pathology / Toxicology training grant.
 There is a rich history of collaborative research in the department and across the University that supports new faculty.